Meet the Team

 Meet Jean Turner

-Jean Turner has been the Office Manager for Living in Family Environments since July 2016.
-Jean is responsible for the agency’s billing, payroll, the maintaining and general upkeep of records as well as being the customer service liaison during office hours.
-It is her mission to ensure that the ‘back end’ component of the agency is compliant while still paying close attention to the more immediate needs of our individuals, families, and staff.
-Jean brings with her a wealth of experience in office management which includes a long-standing position with a realty company in the Columbus area.
+Jean Turner has been the Compliance Manager for Living in Family Environments since August of 2019.
+Jean is responsible for the agency’s billing and documentation systems, payroll, records compliance, as well as being a customer service liaison during office hours.
+Jean brings with her a wealth of experience which includes a long-standing position with a realty company in the Columbus area and formerly as well as being the agency’s Office Manager from 2016 to late 2019.

 In August of 2009 Jean joined the Living In Family Environments team within the Gahanna School District where she was part of their children’s program.
 She then segued into assisting individuals within their own homes as a Direct Support Professional before taking on her current role.
 In fact, Jean continues to be present in many individual’s homes providing guidance and supports while still performing her duties as Office Manager as that continues to be her passion.